prakash888kp/prakash888kp/README.md

 I'm a passionate Data Scientist with experience in a variety of technologies and frameworks.

-I hold an M.Tech in Data Science and currently work as an SDET leveraging Appium and Selenium at Zensar.
+I hold a B.Tech in Information Technology and an M.Tech in Data Science.
+I currently work as an SDET at Zensar Technologies, leveraging Appium and Selenium for automated testing.
 I am passionate about solving complex problems with data.

 ## 🛠️ Skills and Technologies